-Net loss for the first quarter of 2014 totaled \$6.4 million compared to \$9.6 million net loss for the first quarter of 2013.
-The reduced loss is primarily related to reduced research spending as a result of exiting the CodeXyme® cellulase enzyme program in the fourth quarter of 2013.
+Net loss for the second quarter of 2014 was \$8.5 million or a loss of \$0.22 per share, based on 38.0 million weighted average common shares outstanding in thesecond quarter of 2014.
+This compares favorably to a net loss of \$12.6 million, or a loss of \$0.33 per share, for the second quarter of 2013.
+The reduced loss is primarily related to reduced research spending as a result of exiting the CodeXyme\ cellulase enzyme program in the fourth quarter of 2013.

-Cash, cash equivalents and marketable securities balances decreased to \$25.6 million as of March 31, 2014 compared to \$25.9 million as of December 31, 2013.
-Net cash used in operating activities decreased to \$2.4 million in the first quarter of 2014 compared to \$3.5 million in the first quarter of 2013.
+Cash, cash equivalents and marketable securities balances decreased to \$21.5 million as of June 30, 2014 compared to \$25.9 million as of December 31, 2013.
+Net cash used in operating activities decreased to \$6.3 million in the six months ended June 30, 2014, as compared to \$10.6 million during in thesix months ended June 30, 2013.
 We are actively collaborating with new and existing pharmaceutical customers and we believe that we can utilize our products and services, and develop new products and services that will increase our revenue and gross margins in future periods.
 We believe that, based on our current level of operations, our existing cash, cash equivalents and marketable securities will provide adequate funds for ongoing operations, planned capital expenditures and working capital requirements for at least the next 12 months.